Acknowledging BPC and CEDA

 Submitting Publications to the PubMed Central Library

-All peer-reviewed publications published after April 2008 that received even partial funding from NIH, through a grant, conference, fellowship, training grant, or other source must submit a final version of their paper into the PubMed system in order to get a PMCID number.
-Please follow the Instructions for the PMCID Process.
+Per the NIH Public Access Policy, all peer-reviewed publications published after April 2008 that received even partial funding from NIH, through a grant, conference, fellowship, training grant, or other source must submit a final version of their paper into the PubMed system upon acceptance for publication to get a PMCID number.
+Here are instructions for the PMCID Process.